dolphindb/DolphinDBPlugin/odbc/README.md

-## DolphinDB introduction
-DolphinDB is an extremely fast time series database and data analytical system with unlimited scaling capacity.
-It has built-in parallel and distributed computing supports.
-It comes with battery included for real time data processing and analytics across unlimited computing nodes.
-It is integrated with an easy-to-use fully featured programming language and a high-volume high-velocity streaming analytics system.
-DolphinDB offers operational simplicity, scalability, fault tolerance, and concurrency.

 ## DolphinDB ODBC plugin

 With this plugin, you can easily import data from databases that support ODBC interface into DolphinDB.